arturoeanton/gofuji/README.md

-# gofujiHere's a well-structured **README.md** for your Go-based DAP Debugger Client project.
-This document aims to explain everything thoroughly and make the project as appealing as possible.

----

-# DAP Debugger Client with Go and Fiber
+# GoFuji DAP Debugger Client with Go and Fiber

 Welcome to the **DAP Debugger Client** project!
 This is a web-based application for debugging Go applications using the Debug Adapter Protocol (DAP) and Delve.
 Built with the **Fiber** web framework and using **WebSockets**, it provides an interactive, user-friendly GUI to help developers debug their applications with ease.